JanssenProject/jans/docs/cedarling/cedarling-policy-store.md

 }
 ```

-You can extend all of this entites and add your own.
+You can extend all of this entities and add your own.

-Mandatory entities is: `id_token`, `Role`, `User`, `Access_token`, `Workload`.
+Mandatory entities is: `Id_token`, `Role`, `User`, `Access_token`, `Workload`.
-`Issue` entity and `Update` action are optinal.
+`Issue` entity and `Update` action are optional.
 Is created for example, you can create others for your needs.

-`Context` and `Resource` entities you can pass during authorization request and next entites creating based on the JWT tokens:
+`Context` and `Resource` entities you can pass during authorization request and next entities creating based on the JWT tokens:

-- `id_token` - entity based on the `id` JWT token fields.
+- `Id_token` - entity based on the `id` JWT token fields.
   - ID for entity based in `jti` field.

 - `Role` - define role of user.